I have thirteen tattoos. I think they're all pretty cool (and definitely don't qualify as "bad-quality").

 Hebrew Bible Tattoos

 Hebrew is the language of the Jewish people and is one of the official languages of Israel, the core of the Torah (the first five books of the Hebrew Bible), and most of the rest of the Hebrew Bible.
-Since ancient times, Hebrew has been referred to as Leshon HaKodesh (לשון הקודש) which translates as "The Holy Language".
+Since ancient times, Hebrew has been referred to as Leshon HaKodesh (לשון הקודש) which translates as "The Holy Language."
 It is a common choice for biblical tattoos.
-This hub will include a specific focus on Hebrew Bible verses, but for more information on Hebrew tattoos and translations in general, you can go here: Tattoo Ideas: Hebrew Words & Phrases.
+This article will include a specific focus on Hebrew Bible verses.

 Latin Bible Tattoos

 Latin is now considered to be a dead language, but at one point it was the universal language spoken in Europe as far back as the first century.
 Although it is nearly extinct from mainstream society, some Christian clergymen still speak it fluently and it is taught at universities.
 The Roman Catholic church is the largest organization that still uses Latin semi-officially.
 Some services are still held in Latin, especially in the Vatican.
 Here is an article that speaks to Latin language tattoos and ideas.